Back to Silas S. Brown's home page

 - Closed source (although currently without advertisements apart from suggestions to upgrade to Pro)

-- If you don't like reading about voice changers and what people do with them, you might not appreciate all the "what's new" updates
+- If you don't like reading about voice changers and what people do with them, you might not appreciate some of the "what's new" updates (but there haven't been so many of these recently)

 - Onall Sound Recorder No Ads (removed from "Play Store" in March 2019)